UK Space Command

 RAF Fylingdales in North Yorkshire, is the UK’s primary military space sensor.
 It provides a 24/7 missile warning and space surveillance capability for the UK and its allies.
 It’s the only 360° radar within the US-led space surveillance network.
 Its radar can detect objects the size of a drink up to 3,000 miles into space.

-RAF Fylingdales’ operational activity is delivered by No.2 Space Warning Squadron.
+RAF Fylingdales’ operational activity is delivered by 2 Space Warning Squadron.
 Since its foundation in 1963, RAF Fylingdales has been enabled by a whole force team of military and civilian personnel.
 Over 300 people work at RAF Fylingdales, including military personnel, civilian staff and contractors, Ministry of Defence Police, and fire service.

 The commander of UK Space Command is Air Vice-Marshal Paul Godfrey